hfm/mruby-publicsuffix/README.md

 [Public Suffix List](https://publicsuffix.org/) for mruby.
 The purpose of this project is mruby port of [publicsuffix-ruby](https://github.com/weppos/publicsuffix-ruby).

+#### NOTE

+mruby-publicsuffix aims at porting from publicsuffix-ruby, but there's some differences, so it cannot provide totally the same functionality.

 ## Requirements

 - mruby >= 1.3.0